 How well the cruise control works on hills depends upon the vehicle speed, load, and the steepness of the hills.
 When going up steep hills, you might have to step on the accelerator pedal to maintain the vehicle speed.
 When going downhill, you might have to brake or shift to a lower gear to keep your speed down.
 If the brake pedal is applied, cruise control will disengage.

 Ending Cruise Control

 There are five ways to end cruise control:

-- Step lightly on the brake pedal.

-- Press 🕅.

-- Shift the electric drive unit to N (Neutral).

-- Press So to turn the cruise control system off completely.
+- Step lightly on the brake pedal. - Press ☒. - Shift the electric drive unit to N (Neutral). - Press to turn the cruise control system off completely.

-- Pull the Regen on Demand paddle.

 Erasing Speed Memory